 What I have found out is that all over the world farmers are seeking to grow the best crops or food.
-It is accepted (and recognised nearly a 100 years ago) that current farming methods may produce huge quantities of food but that food is generally of a reduced quality in terms of nutrition if you get it from conventional farming.
+Whilst current farming methods may produce huge quantities of food.
+It was recognised nearly a 100 years ago that food is generally of a reduced quality if you get it from conventional farming.

 How much different?